iachievedit/amarillo/README.md

 ## Output

-By default `yellow` wants to leave files in `/etc/ssl/yellow` and will try to create this directory.
+By default `amarillo` wants to leave files in `/etc/ssl/amarillo` and will try to create this directory.

 ## Renewals